 Gum disease is extremely common in the UK and many people ask: “How can I prevent gum disease?”
 Well, with regular visits to your dental hygienist in Wolverhampton you could improve your gum health and maintain a healthy mouth.

 Healthy gums mean healthy teeth, and healthy teeth means a healthier and happier mouth.
 Make sure you take care of your gums with our team of dental hygienists at our dentist in Wolverhampton.

 Please call 01902 754 525 or send us a message using the form below.

 *These fields are compulsory.

-Find the answers you’ve been searching for regarding gum disease treatments in Wolverhampton!
+Find the answers you’ve been searching for regarding gum disease treatments at our dental practice in Wolverhampton!
 We believe an informed patient is a happy patient, so do get in touch if you would like to find out more about our treatments.

 The most notable signs of gum disease are red, swollen, or puffy gums that are sensitive to touch or when chewing.
 They might bleed when you brush your teeth and you might also notice them receding from the base of your teeth.
 Gum disease is easily preventable with the correct care and is also treatable, so it’s best to seek a professional’s help if you are experiencing any of these symptoms.